riemann/riemann-dash/README.markdown

 Riemann-dash takes an optional config file, which you can specify as the first command-line argument.
 If none is given, it looks for a file in the local
 directory: config.rb.
 That file can override any configuration options on the Dash class, and hence, all Sinatra configuration.
+You'll find a few usage examples in "example/config.rb".

 ``` ruby
 set :port, 6000      # HTTP server on port 6000